stikkireddy/mlflow-rpc/README.md

 Host REST APIs via FastAPI in Databricks Serverless Model serving via this rpc abstraction.

-This tool is not a framework, in the sense that you do not modify your code!
+MLRPC does not modify your FastAPI code!
 It acts as a build step/proxy layer and invokes your FastAPI code in a databricks serverless model serving environment and routes to the right endpoints properly without you having to know about custom python models.

+## Key features

+1. **FastAPI**: Host your FastAPI code in databricks
+2. Generate OpenAPI client objects
+3. Swagger UI to explore your endpoint
+4. Hot reload your FastAPI code to the remote endpoint
+5. Hot reloads of code are encrypted
+6. No need to manage your own pyfunc model
+7. Full support for environments (dev, test, prod) and interactive development

+## Limitations

+1. Only supports FastAPI
+2. Requires mlrpc client or follow spec to query the endpoint
+3. Does not support FastAPI lifecycle events

 ## Installation